Labonneguigue/CarND-Unscented-Kalman-Filter-Project/README.md

 #### Measurement Step

+![alt text][image8]

+The major difference at this step is that we add the measurement covariance noise instead to applying the non-linear process function as I did in the previous step.
+This is due to the fact that the impact of the noise on the measurement is purely additive and doesn't have a non-linear relationship.

+![alt text][image9]

+#### Measurement Step

 At this step I would want to move the Gaussian distribution  Here are 2 often used shortcuts to reduce the computation:

 *   Reuse the generated sigma points from the prediction step.